block-core/blockcore-desktop/DEVELOPMENT.md

 1. Download, install and run City Hub.
 By running the official release of City Hub, you also get the City Chain daemon running locally.
 This will host the APIs that are used by City Hub.

 2. Clone the City Hub source code, navigate to the root, run "npm install" and then "npm start".
-This should launch the City Hub UI and it will connect to the already running daemon.
-This will launch the City Hub UI automatically, with the debug console activated.
+This will launch a web server with the angular app.

+3. Hit F5 in Visual Studio Code to debug, select the "Electron: All" to debug both renderer and main processes.

 This should be fairly simple to do, and it requires no knowledge of .NET Core or C# to get started.